“The only way to build authority is through content.”

 You Might Be Doing It Wrong

-Most people have testimonials useful for taking up website canvas, but little else.
+Most people have testimonials helpful in taking up website canvas, but little else.

-To avoid spitting lousy devil killers, I’m going to walk you through the four levels of a quality testimonial.
+To avoid spitting lousy devil killers, I will walk you through the four levels of a quality real estate testimonial.
 Unfortunately, most people are stuck in levels one and two.

 Level 1: The Basic Real Estate Testimonial